FACTION BRIEF

 Every Seeker grapples with the same contradiction: they're searching for something they've already found.

 The glimpse that made them Seekers proved transcendence exists.
 They've seen it.
 The problem isn't finding evidence—it's returning.
-The glimpse was involuntary, accidental.
+The glimpse was involuntary, accidental, a moment of grace.
 Sustaining that awareness, expanding it, eventually becoming it—that requires something else entirely.

 The Keeper calls this "knowing the moon exists but having to learn how to walk there."